 How many years of experience should be on a resume?

-The amount of work experience you add to your resume depends on your circumstances.
+A resume generally shouldn’t include more than 10-15 years of experience, but depending on your background and target job, it might be better to include more (or less) work experience.
 For instance, are you applying for a managerial or executive role?
 Are you writing a resume for a career change?
 Is all of your experience relevant to the job?

 Here’s how many years of experience to add to your resume: